 Where to Warm Up Around Big Bear Lake

 Your Big Bear family vacation rental isn’t the only place to get out of the cold.
-You can warn up with the exotic dishes at Himalayan Restaurant, which specializes in dishes like palak aloo, redolent with garlic, ginger, and spices.
-Or, you can hit one of Big Bear’s beloved après-ski spots like Le Dolce Vita Tasting Room or one of Big Bear’s amazing restaurants like Big Bear Lake Brewing Company, where you can get a good taste of the area’s craft beer; pet-friendly Evergreen Restaurant; or Captain’s Anchorage, which specializes in steak and seafood.
+You can warm up with the exotic dishes at Himalayan Restaurant, which specializes in dishes like palak aloo, redolent with garlic, ginger, and spices.
+Or, you can hit one of Big Bear’s beloved après-ski spots like Le Dolce Vita Tasting Room or one of Big Bear’s amazing restaurants like the pet-friendly Evergreen Restaurant or Captain’s Anchorage, which specializes in steak and seafood.
+If you’re feeling in the mood for a drink, check out Big Bear Lake Brewing Company, where you can get a good taste of the area’s craft beer.

 Winter Lodging Options